-Sarah Palin Calls on Donald Trump To Quit The United Nations
+Sarah Palin Calls On Donald Trump To Quit The United Nations

 Because of this, Sarah Palin took the opportunity to speak with Breitbart about how the United States has been led by characters who do not have Israel’s best interests at heart.

-Palin then suggested that there were two ways that President-Elect Trump’s new administration could handle the United Nations in the future.
+Palin then suggested that there were two ways that President-elect Trump’s new administration could handle the United Nations in the future.
 The first was to exit the UN.

 “One is, I called for our next president, Donald Trump, to call for the unshackling of the political bands tying us to the UN.
 By exiting the UN, where injustice is actually rewarded, we then will be able to uphold America’s reputation as the leader, and as the kind and compassionate and generous nation that we are – as the nation sharing values that, when emulated by any other nation, can bring justice and equal rights to any other nation”